superyuuki/yuukomponent/readme.md

 How do you (as a minecraft server owner) use it?

 1. Download YuuKomponent to your server's plugins folder
-2. Install a behavior addonContext to YuuKomponent's addons folder to add features
+2. Install a trait addonContext to YuuKomponent's addons folder to add features
 3. Write a file.yml containing the items you want to invent to the definitions folder
 4. Reload the addonContext